The Apology Languages

 - Genuinely Repent: This apology language focuses on how the person apologizing will modify their behavior in future similar situations.
 Not only is there a genuine apology for the pain caused, but also verbalization for the desire to change.
 Genuinely repenting takes an extra step towards change, as you need to hear the person express they want to change and set realistic goals for how they will make those changes.
 Unlike expressing regret, you ARE looking for that “next step” and how your partner will ensure this does not happen again.

 - Make Restitution: This apology language requires justification or explanation for the person’s wrongdoing.
-If this is your apology language, you want to hear from your partner that they still love you, even after feeling hurt.
+If this is your apology language, you want to hear from your partner that they still love you, even though they hurt you.
 There are many ways to make restitution, especially if we look at the five love languages.
-To feel loved after an apology, your partner must meet your love language to make restitution.
 Essentially, you’re looking for assurance that your partner still cares and is attempting to assure you by meeting your needs in the ways that are most important to you.

 - Request Forgiveness: This apology language is all about asking for forgiveness and giving your partner space to decide if they forgive you.
 If this is your love language, it is meaningful to you for your partner to actually ask for your forgiveness.
 Requesting forgiveness is much different than demanding forgiveness.
 The key to requesting forgiveness is to allow the hurt partner to make the final decision, rather than force it upon them.
 By demanding forgiveness, you are taking away the sincerity if forgiveness is given.

 If you’re not aware of your partner’s apology language, you’re going to be making relationship repair attempts that feel meaningful to you… but not necessarily to them.